chris-visser/vue-accounts/docs/guide/core-concepts/stores.md

-# Stores
+# Vuex Store Modules

-Account stores are plugins that expose global methods that link back to a Vuex store of your choice.
-This allows swapping to another identity provider without having to modifying any components or mixins.
+If you use the VuexStorePlugin you will need a store module to hold the account information and to expose actions.
+You can choose to either build your own account store module or to use a pre-made one.

 ## Pre-made
-Vue Accounts comes with a number of pre-made store plugins.
-You can select one, or decide to [make your own store](#building-your-own-store).

- - [Vue Accounts Meteor]() - (Coming soon) Integration with Meteor's account system.
+ - [Vue Accounts Meteor](/meteor-store) - Integration with Meteor's account system.

 ## Building your own store

-You can add your own account store just like any other store:
+You can add your own account store just like any other Vuex store, but it depends ofcourse on your preferred API client!

 *./store.js*